 The Supervisory Certificate coordinator for School Health Services will evaluate individual applications with an admission recommendation forwarded to the Graduate Admissions Office in the College of Graduate & Professional Studies.
 Applicants must hold Specialist II (School Nursing) certification in the subject area in which the supervisory certification is sought and have earned a Master's Degree.
 Before supervisory certification is granted, five years of experiences in the area of supervision is required.

 Candidates seeking admission to the Supervisory Certification Program must complete a formal graduate program application (including 3 letters of recommendation, professional goals statement, and official transcripts of graduate & undergraduate work).
-MU has a Master's Degree in Nursing with three options, Family Nurse Practitioner, Nursing Education and Advanced Practice Case Management.
+MU has a Master's Degree in Nursing with two options, Family Nurse Practitioner and Nursing Education.

 The School Health Services Supervisory Certificate Program consists of 15 credits, including three core courses and a six-credit field experience.
 Students are recommended to take EDSU 700 first, if possible.
 Courses are offered on an 'as needed' basis dependent upon the number and progress of students in the Supervisory Certificate Program.
 Communication is maintained with the Dean of Education and Educational Foundations Department to provide tracking information of students.
 These courses do not need to be taken in numerical order; however, EDSU 700, EDSU 701, and EDSU 703 must be completed before beginning NURS 799.